 The logical port abstraction enables OpenFlow to support a wide variety of encapsulations.
-The tunnelid metadata OXM_OF_TUNNEL_ID is a new OXM field that expose to the OpenFlow pipeline metadata associated with the logical port, most commonly the demultiplexing field from the encapsulation header (EXT-107).
+The tunnelid metadata OXM_OF_TUNNEL_ID is a new OXM field that exposes metadata associated with the logical port to the OpenFlow pipeline.
+It is most commonly the demultiplexing field from the encapsulation header (EXT-107).

-For example, if the logical port perform GRE encapsulation, the tunnel-id field would map to the GRE key field from the GRE header.
+For example, if the logical port performs GRE encapsulation, the tunnel-id field would map to the GRE key field from the GRE header.
 After decapsulation, OpenFlow would be able to match the GRE key in the tunnel-id match field.
 Similarly, by setting the tunnel-id, OpenFlow would be able to set the GRE key in an encapsulated packet.